 Hair/Make-up: Unless the stylist/assistant asks otherwise, come to the shoot with clean hair and a clean face.
-See the hair/make-up prep sheet for more info on hiring someone to work with (if not doing own hair/make-up for the shoot).
+See the hair/make-up prep sheet for more info on hiring someone to work with (if not doing your own hair/make-up for the shoot).
 Other Tips:

 If anything needs doing, do it well before the session.
 Take a critical look and make any adjustments necessary to get the best results from your session.
+Consider:

-Moisturize skin and mouth daily.
+- Moisturize skin and mouth daily.

-If you color your hair, be sure it is freshly done (no roots).
+- If you color your hair, be sure it is freshly done (no roots).

 With few exceptions, it is best not to let bangs/hair hang down over the brows.
-Trim bangs/whispies and clean up split ends, etc. a day or two before the shoot so that the cut is fresh but not “same day” looking.

-Guys should get their hair cut freshened up a few days to a week or so before the session (you don’t want that “fresh-cut, school-boy look).
+- Guys should get their hair cut freshened up a few days to a week or so before the session (you don’t want that ‘fresh-cut,’ school-boy look).

 Actors are expected to come to auditions looking like your pictures.